Methylfolate Side Effects

 - Limit intake of leafy greens until side effects go away.
 This is because leafy green also contain methylfolate and nitrates.

 - Electrolytes – as methylfolate increases, so does cell division and when that happens, electrolyte deficiency can occur.
-Taking Optimal Electrolyte helps knock out some of these side effects.
-There is also some niacin in the electrolyte blend.

 “If I cannot tolerate methylfolate or methylcobalamin, what forms of each could I tolerate?”